Origin: https://arxiv.org/pdf/0808.1081.pdf

 However, when multiplied by the speed of light, you get its comoving distance:

 This allows us to calculate the comoving distance to an object given when the light from it was emitted (or vice versa!).
+Intuitively, the stuff in the integral is the infinitesimal proper distance travelled.
 Multiplying the comoving distance by the scale factor at any time gives the proper distance to the object at any time.

 By using $t_{emit}=0$ and $t_{obs}=t_0$, comoving distance obtained is the particle horizon, which is basically the size of the universe